gnosis/dex-docs/docs/intro.md

 Trading Cycle
 -------------

 While we call CowSwap a META DEX Aggregator, as it may have similarities with current DEX aggregators or DEX trading protocol, Gnosis Protocol v2 introduces a completely new way of trading.
-In comparison with other DEXs or DEX aggregator, Gnosis Protocol, and therefore the interfaces built on top of it (cowswap.exchange for example), dont require the user to send a transaction to submit a trade, but rather require the user to send a signed message.
+In comparison with other DEXs or DEX aggregator, Gnosis Protocol v2, and therefore the interfaces built on top of it (cowswap.exchange for example), dont require the user to send a transaction to submit a trade, but rather require the user to send a signed message.
 The reason for this is that the protocol works with off-chain messages, where the trader signs an order with the valid parameters they are willing to accept.
 This signed order is later on picked up by the solvers and executed in the batch auction that satisfies the users signed requirements.

 Let's get an owl's eye view on how the protocol's trading cycles works:

 -   Users need to approve the contract allowance manager to enable trading for a desired token.
-This interaction incurs a transaction fee, but only needs to be done once per token, meaning that once you have approved a token, no more transaction fees on it.
+This interaction incurs a transaction fee, but only needs to be done once per token, meaning that once you have approved a token, there aren't any more transaction fees on it.

 -   Users can place limit sell/buy orders off-chain at any time by simply signing a message that contains their trade details.
 Users don't pay a gas fee for posting and canceling orders.
 On the other hand, the user does pay a protocol fee to cover the solvers settling the transaction for them.

--   Off-chain orders are picked up by the solvers who will settle them in a batch auction that runs every XX.
+-   Off-chain orders are picked up by the solvers who will settle them in a batch auction.

     -   At the start of a batch, all currently open orders on the protocol are considered;

     -   For each batch an open competition to submit order settlement solutions by solvers takes place;

 -   The protocol select the solvers order settlement solution that maximizes trader welfare the most and provides the best clearing prices for the orders in that batch;

     -   All matched orders within a batch can either be settled off-chain via the liquidity found in the coincidence of wants (CoWs) across orders, or on-chain against AMM/aggregator liquidity.

 From a users' perspective, a full trading cycle on Gnosis Protocol v2 consists of three user actions: